krezaey/ahtohallan/README.md

 ## Features
 Ahtohallan introduces these language features:
-* An object oriented programming language reminiscent of JavaScript
+* An object oriented programming leanguage reminiscent of JavaScript
-* Frozen casing: A style of casing where everything is capitalized, and seperated by `~` Like~This !
+* Frozen casing: A style of casing where everything is capitalized, and separated by `~` Like~This !
 Additionally, all keywords should be capitalized.
 *  Like ice, the language is strong and dynamic

 ## Key Words